sitegeist/Sitegeist.LostInTranslation/README.md

 Sitegeist:
   LostInTranslation:
     DeepLApi:
         #
         # Glossary management
         #
         glossary:
             #
-            # The label prefix can be used to prevent different instances overwriting or deleting each others
+            # The label prefix can be used to prevent different instances from overwriting or deleting each other's
             # glossaries.
-The default value is the FLOW_CONTEXT but this may need adjustment based on your use case
+The default value is the FLOW_CONTEXT, but this may need adjustment based on your use case
             #
             labelPrefix: '%env:FLOW_CONTEXT%'
             #